agilebits/onepassword-app-extension/README.md

 The run method is run before calling the extension, giving you a chance to collect all the information you need from the window.
 Your extension works with this data and then sends Safari back a result, which is passed into the finalize method.

-Since the run and finalize methods are both running within the context of the page, your extension has the aboility to collect all the information it needs about the window, and modify the DOM accordingly.
+Since the run and finalize methods are both running within the context of the page, your extension has the ability to collect all the information it needs about the window, and modify the DOM accordingly.

 The 1Password Safari Extension makes great use of the ExtensionPreprocessingJS design, and we'll need you to call our scripts at the appropriate times in order to integrate with your web views.